U.S. FAA meets with air regulators on fate of Boeing 737 MAX

 Boeing said last week it had completed development of the software update on the 737 MAX to prevent erroneous data from triggering an anti-stall system known as MCAS that is under scrutiny following the two disastrous nose-down crashes.
 It must still formally submit the upgrade for approval and conduct a certification flight before the FAA can act.

-Reporting by David Shepardson in Fort Worth, Texas Editing by Matthew Lewis
+Reporting by David Shepardson in Fort Worth, Texas; Additional reporting by Allison Lampert in Montreal; Editing by Matthew Lewis